web3-storage/docs/docs/README.md

 Make a note of the CID `bafyb...`.
 You'll need it in the next section.

-Next up, we'll look at how to [get and view your data from Web3.Storage Γåô](#get-your-file)
+Next up, we'll look at how to [get and view your data from Web3.Storage ↓](#get-your-file)

 ### Get your file